English Language Education

 FREQUENTLY ASKED QUESTIONS (FAQs)

 • Is it OK to request a meeting with the teacher?
 Yes!
 There are parent-teacher conferences twice a year through 8th grade, in October and March, and every fall in high school, but parents can arrange a meeting with the teacher any time.
 You can also email the teacher any time.
+If you want to communicate with the teacher in another language, ask the teacher to use Talking Points.
+You can download the Talking Points app for your phone here.

 • What does the school expect of a parent?
 American schools encourage parents to take an active part in their child’s learning.